Sustainability

-APC defines environmental sustainability as the responsible management of resources for the benefit of all living species, for present and future generations.
-We are committed to minimizing our environmental impact throughout our operations.
+APC defines environmental sustainability as the responsible management of resources for the benefit of all living species through operations that minimize our environmental impact.

 The following focus areas contribute to our sustainability strategy.